Max Payne 3: Downloadable content

 On May 1, 2012, Rockstar announced that through the year, seven packs of downloadable content (DLC) would be released via PlayStation Network and Xbox Live.
 Players could purchase DLC packs individually or get all add-on content at a discounted rate (over 35%) by purchasing a "Rockstar Pass".
 Rockstar released a free bonus downloadable multiplayer pack called Gorilla Warfare on May 17, 2012.
 The pack includes a Gorilla Mask, which gives extra adrenaline for melee kills from behind, the Lucky Coin, which gives extra cash when looting bodies, and the Booby Trap, an item that booby traps a corpse so that it explodes when looted.

-The first DLC Local Justice was released for the Xbox 360 and PlayStation 3 on July 3, with a subsequent release following for PC on August 8.
+The first DLC Local Justice was released for the Xbox 360 and PlayStation 3 on July 3, followed by a subsequent release for PC on August 8.
 The DLC includes three new maps, a new weapon, a new item, a new multiplayer faction, and achievements and trophies.
 The second DLC, titled Hostage Negotiation, was originally slated to launch in September, but was pushed back to October 30.
 Hostage Negotiation adds four new multiplayer maps – Club Moderno, Estádio Do Galatians, Favelas of O Palácio Strip Club and Favela Heights – plus two new rifles, a new Explosive Burst booby trap, additional cosmetic options, and a new avatar faction.

 The third DLC, Painful Memories, was originally slated to launch in October, but was delayed to December 4, 2012.
 Four multiplayer maps are included – the Roscoe street subway map from the first game, the Hoboken dive Marty's Bar, a yacht level called Shoot First, and a Gang Wars map called Canal de Panama.
 Other additions include the IMG 5.56 and UAR-21 assault rifles, new avatars, and the Hangover Burst which makes enemies spawn with reduced stamina, health and blurred vision.
 The final DLC, titled Deathmatch Made in Heaven, was released on January 22, 2013.
 It adds four new multiplayer game modes: a survival mode called Dead Men Walking, Run and Stun, Marked Man and Time Attack, as well as a single player mini-game called New York Minute Arcade Challenge, which is very similar to the New York Minute minigames from previous iterations in the series.
 It also adds several new weapons and items, as well as a new Burst called Unstoppable, which adds to a player's defensive ability.
 In April 2021, all downloadable content became free and bundled with the base game via an update on Windows.